bbrowning/crc-operator/README.md

   API server URL and follow those instructions.
 - Credentials are stored directly in the CRD status for now.
 A future release will move these into Secrets.
-- CRC bundle images are hardcoded at the moment.
-A future release will add a new API to change the available bundle images without code changes.
 - The client certificate in the kubeconfig generated for the kubeadmin user is only valid for one month or less.
 Perhaps we shouldn't provide that and expect a user to just `oc login` with their